Alligator Creek, Queensland (Townsville): Geography

 The locality is bounded on the north by the Bruce Highway.
-The North Coast railway line is aligned with part of the northern boundary (but mostly runs just north of the boundary in Nome).
+The North Coast railway line is aligned with part of the northern boundary, though mostly runs just north of the boundary in Nome.

-As the locality name suggests, Alligator Creek flows through the locality from the south-east (Mount Elliott) to the north (Nome).
+As the name suggests, the creek Alligator Creek flows through the area from the south-east through to the north.
 It eventually enters Cleveland Bay within the locality of Cape Cleveland.